Table of Contents:

 - Excessive sewing speed

-- Maintenance or cleaning of the machine required
+- Maintenance or cleaning of the machine needed

 Common mistakes that cause needles to break

-The actions of the sewer have a direct impact on needle lifespan.
-Even a perfectly adjusted machine cannot compensate for certain bad habits.
+The sewer’s movements directly affect needle lifespan.
+Even a perfectly adjusted machine can’t compensate for some bad habits.

-These common sewing machine mistakes are responsible for many preventable breaks.
+These common sewing machine mistakes cause many preventable breaks.

 Actions to absolutely avoid